Stalker (1979 film): Filming

-The central part of the film, in which the characters travel within the Zone, was shot in a few days at two deserted hydro power plants on the Jägala river near Tallinn, Estonia.
+The central part of the film, in which the characters travel within the Zone, was shot in a few days at two deserted hydropower plants on the Jägala river near Tallinn, Estonia.
 The shot before they enter the Zone is an old Flora chemical factory in the center of Tallinn, next to the old Rotermann salt storage (now Museum of Estonian Architecture), and the former Tallinn Power Plant, now Tallinn Creative Hub, where a memorial plate of the film was set up in 2008.
 Some shots within the Zone were filmed in Maardu, next to the Iru Power Plant, while the shot with the gates to the Zone was filmed in Lasnamäe, next to Punane Street behind the Idakeskus.
 Other shots were filmed near the Tallinn–Narva highway bridge on the Pirita river.
 A small set was built in Moscow not far from the CHPP-20 thermal power plant for the scene exiting the bar.

 Several people involved in the film production, and possibly Tarkovsky himself, died from causes that some crew members attributed to the film's long shooting schedule in toxic locations.
 Sound designer Vladimir Sharun recalled:

 We were shooting near Tallinn in the area around the small river Jägala with a half-functioning hydroelectric station.
 Up the river was a chemical plant and it poured out poisonous liquids downstream.
 There is even this shot in Stalker: snow falling in the summer and white foam floating down the river.
 In fact it was some horrible poison.
 Many women in our crew got allergic reactions on their faces.
 Tarkovsky died from cancer of the right bronchial tube.
-And Tolya Solonitsyn too.
+And Anatoly Solonitsyn too.
 That it was all connected to the location shooting for Stalker became clear to me when Larisa Tarkovskaya died from the same illness in Paris.